ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 #### Samba server

+!!! note "Convenience vs security"
+    This Samba example is intentionally convenience-first.
+PMS is usually used on a trusted home LAN by family members, media players, laptops, and phones, where easy access to a shared media pool matters more than absolute security.

+    The `[storage]` share below allows guest read/write access.
+Anyone on your LAN who can reach the Samba server can modify files in that share. **Do not** expose Samba directly to the internet (this is just good practice anyway).
+For access away from home use one of the remote access approaches covered later in the guide.

+    If you want named users, auditability, or private folders, set `guest ok = no`, create Samba users with `smbpasswd`, remove the `force user` and `force group` lines if you want per-user file ownership, and restrict access with normal Linux ownership, groups, and permissions.

 As usual, the [Arch Wiki](https://wiki.archlinux.org/index.php/samba#Server) has a detailed entry on setting up and configuring a Samba server.
 Although PMS does not use Arch, much of the configuration guidance still applies.

 If you want the simplest way to get started with Samba, follow these steps.